 Many of the lands in St. Vincent and the Grenadines are endangered and prone to landslide.
-The slope stabilization activities are scheduled to be conducted in Bequia, Fancy, Spring, Chester Cottage, Mount Grennan, Mt.
-Pleasant/Peruvian vale, Maroon Hill and Dark View.
+The slope stabilization activities are scheduled to be conducted in Bequia, Fancy, Spring, Chester Cottage, Mount Greenan, Mt.
+Pleasant/Peruvian Vale, Petit Bordel, Maroon Hill, Ginger Village and Dark View.
 The Social Assessment finds that slope stabilisation activities are welcomed in the areas as they help to maintain the water table and fertility of the soil.
-In Chester cottage, Fancy, and Dark view 89.6 percent of the respondents felt that it was necessary to secure the slopes.
+In Chester Cottage, Fancy, and Dark view 89.6 percent of the respondents felt that it was necessary to secure the slopes.
 99.3 percent were of the opinion that the work was necessary to protect properties and control erosion.
+In Ginger Village all residents of the four households interviewed were of the opinion that it was necessary to stabilize the area for security.
+Additionally, this area is the main road network for the island.

 Residents of Dark View emphasised that it was necessary to stabilize the area to prevent hazards and prevent the communities in the north from being cut off.
 The implementation of the project implies that persons in Dark View must be relocated.
 The serious undermining of the road and mountain terrain endangers the lives and livelihood of the residents in this area.
-Thus, efforts should be made to prevent persons from further investing in the area.
+Thus, efforts should be made to prevent persons from further investing in the area if no stabilization is done to the terrain (Ginger Village; Dark View).

-Moreover, he slope stabilization activities may bring changes in the soil structure, that is protection for the top soil and may impact on the availability of land for farming, soil productivity and housing.
+Moreover, the slope stabilization activities may bring changes in the soil structure, that is, protection for the top soil and may impact on the availability of land for farming, soil productivity and housing.